Ease of Use

 What Type of Trader is StockMarketEye Best for?

-StockMarketEye is best for long-term investors who have multiple portfolios with different goals or who have holdings across multiple different brokerages.
+StockMarketEye is best for long-term investors who have multiple portfolios with different goals or who have holdings across multiple brokerages.
 The platform does feature basic charts, fundamental data, and price-based alerts for investors who want to take a more active role in managing their holdings.
-However, it does not offer the advanced research tools that more heavily involved traders would want, nor the analyst research and recommendations that many brokerages provide.
+However, it does not offer the advanced research tools that more heavily involved traders would want for managing stocks.
+It also doesn’t offer the analyst research and recommendations that many brokerages provide.

 - Easily import transaction data from brokerages